 Yes, we'll discuss options and collections at the complimentary consult when you see the beautiful books.
 Products

 Can I use photo credit toward the cost of the boudoir package?

-Sorry, no. After purchasing a photobook or calendar collection you may get additional book photos to offset any costs for professional hair/makeup service or session venue.
+Sorry, no. After purchasing a photobook or calendar collection you may get additional book photos at no cost to offset any monies spent for professional hair/makeup service or session venue.
 Partial photo credit may also apply more broadly to the photo session itself for more time/settings/looks.

 What’s a consult?

 Complimentary Introductory Consult: Prior to booking I meet with potential clients at no charge, no obligation so you can look at my work and photo style, leaf through boudoir books, ask questions, see if it suits you to book a session.

 A photobook/calendar collection can include a second consult (included in package) to plan wardrobe and scout locations, settings and light, plus talk more about you, your comfort level, and what we can do together to make your experience and photos the best ever.

 When should I book my session?
 The shoot itself captures raw material and just begins the post-production process.
 The booking retainer reserves time and date for a photo session and also plans for available follow-up time to produce photo products.